 Applying sunscreen with SPF 50 or more doesn’t mean you can stay in the sun forever.
 Staying out in the sun for too long increases the risk of sunburn as well skin damage, no matter what SPF you apply.

-3. You use sunscreen that’s been in your beach bag since 2 years ago
+3. You use sunscreen that’s been in your beach bag ages

-It’s important to check the bottle’s expiration date before you rub on old sunscreen lotion.
-Expired sunscreen may not provide proper protection because the chemicals become inactive over time.
-You should also throw away a bottle of sunscreen lotion that’s been in your car all summer.
-Heat can cause the active ingredients to break down, rendering them less effective and leaving your skin at risk.
+It’s important to check the bottle’s expiration date before you applying old sunscreen lotion.
+Expired sunscreen won’t provide proper protection because the chemicals become inactive over time.
+You should also throw away a bottle of sunscreen lotion that’s been sitting in your car.
+Heat can cause the active ingredients to break down, making them less effective and leaving your skin at risk.

 4. You only spray on sunscreen